 Reverences to the expositions where the painting was showed:

-On the pages with pictures of the works that were exhibited at one of the ‘impressionist’ expositions or at the Salon you will find the reverences mentioned below at the beginning, followed by the title given in the catalogue (in French) and followed by an indication of how certain this picture represents the picture that was exhibited (now, perhaps, (very) uncertain, option, compare).
-When this picture is used on another page or mostly quite uncertain, this information is rendered at the end.
+On the pages with pictures of the works that were exhibited at one of the ‘impressionist’ expositions or at the Salon you will find the reverences mentioned below at the beginning, followed by the title given in the catalogue (in French) and followed by an indication of how certain this picture represents the picture that was exhibited (now, perhaps, maybe(??), option, compare).
+Sometimes this information is rendered at the end.

-- 1874-165+hc indicates that the work was not inserted in the catalogue of the first ‘impressionist’ exposition of 1874 but belonged to (in this example) Sisley, who’s latest number in the catalogue is 1874-165
+- (1IE-)1874-165+hc indicates that the work was not inserted in the catalogue of the first ‘impressionist’ exposition of 1874 but belonged to (in this example) Sisley, who’s latest number in the catalogue is 165

 (hc = hors catalogue = outside the catalogue)